Detective Entry Programme

 Case Study

-Detective Constable Rubina Akoo has worked at Lancashire Constabulary for 11 years and has been a detective for just over three.
-“I always knew that I wanted to work as a police officer and feel that public service is in my blood,” she said.
+Rubina has worked at Lancashire Constabulary for 11 years and has been a detective for just over three.
+“I always knew tha I wanted to work as a police officer and feel that public service is in my blood,” she said.
 “My parents really are my inspiration to work serving Lancashire communities – they work in Social Services and the NHS respectively.
 My family are incredibly proud of my career and what I have achieved.

 “If I could offer any advice to someone considering applying to be a detective it would to make sure you are really organised.
 You will prepare and give evidence in court, so you really need to be meticulous with all your work.”